 Come on a guided tour to the Tretyakov State Art Gallery, one of the two largest collections of Russian art.
 The other (we are not talking about sizes!) is the Russian Museum in St. Petersburg.
 The Collection of Russian Painting Masterpieces and ancient icons is the grandest of its kind.

-Kolomenskoye is a former Royal estate located in the southern part of Moscow.
-Since 15th century, Kolomenskoye served as a summer country residence for the Grand Dukes of Moscow and Russian Tsars.
+Kolomenskoe is a former Royal estate located in the southern part of Moscow.
+Since 15th century, Kolomenskoe served as a summer country residence for the Grand Dukes of Moscow and Russian Tsars.
 The most significant attraction is the Ascension Church, which is listed as a UNESCO World Heritage monument.

 The wooden palace of Tsar Alexei Mikhailovich with 270 rooms decorated with paintings and carvings was built in 1667 without using any fasten materials, nails or hooks.
 It consisted of 26 buildings connected with each other by passages and halls.
 The whole complex was divided into male and female parts.
 The male part included ceremonial chambers, chambers of the Tsar and of his sons, while the female part belonged to the Tsarina and to the Tsar’s daughters.